build-on-aws/content/posts/shifting-cloud-costs-left-what-it-really-means/index.md

 This is why the [FinOps practice](https://www.infracost.io/finops/) should be engineering-led.
 The core work that needs to be done under the FinOps umbrella requires engineering effort.
 Engineering is required for cost optimization, tagging of resources, and right-sizing decisions.
 Engineering is required to do the cost-benefit analysis for each action.

+Now that you know the overall formula, try to identify where the biggest usage components of your infrastructure are.
+These will be your first target for optimization.

 ### 2. Understand Cloud Costs Before Making Changes

 Many companies discuss the concept of shifting cloud costs left, but what they actually do is not shifting left.

+Shifting left is defined as moving processes or tasks earlier in the development cycle to catch and address issues earlier, rather than waiting until later stages or after deployment.

 Setting up alerting when a cost spike or anomaly happens is great, but that's not shifting left.
-When you receive a production alert and quickly address the issue, that's not shifting left, the same concept applies to costs.

-Hey Chat GPT, define “shifting left”: “Shifting left in computing means moving processes or tasks earlier in the development cycle to catch and address issues earlier, rather than waiting until later stages or after deployment”.
-That's a pretty good [definition](https://about.gitlab.com/topics/ci-cd/shift-left-devops/#how-to-shift-left-with-continuous-integration).

 When we talk about shifting FinOps left, it means knowing how much the cloud costs <u>before</u> we spend the money.
 It means checking for the right tags and values <u>before</u> we merge the pull request.
 It means checking for best practice policies directly in <u>our workflow</u>.

+Keep this information in mind - at the end of this article, I'm going to show you a tool that you can deploy to automate these tasks.

 ### 3. Cloud Costs Are Complex

 We have code to write, features to ship, bugs to fix, and so on.
 Testing was shifted left; security was shifted left; if we keep shifting things left, we won't be coding anymore! ...
 I hear you say, and I agree.
 We can't just "shift it left" without putting in tools to help.
 We need the right information at the right time appended directly in our workflow.

 In the great words of Gwen Stefani, “this sh*t is bananas”: [cloud costs are complex](https://www.infracost.io/blog/why-are-cloud-costs-so-complex/).
-Here at [Infracost](https://www.infracost.io), we have a database of all resource prices from AWS, Microsoft Azure, and GCP, and it comes to 4 million prices!
+Here at [Infracost](https://www.infracost.io), we have a multi-cloud database of all resource prices from the major cloud providers, and it comes to 4 million prices!
 How do we expect anyone to know which price points are being used?
 We need to automate this to understand the cost impact of the changes before we spend the money.
-Non-engineering people are always surprised when I tell them that the cloud doesn't't have a checkout screen!
+Non-engineering people are always surprised when I tell them that the cloud doesn't have a checkout screen!

+That's the core reason why Infracost exists.
+We give you that checkout screen experience by simplifying these complex cloud costs and giving you an easy and automated way to know how much it will cost as you make changes to your infrastructure.

 ### FinOps Should Be Engineering-Led